-The entire wooden interior of Notre Dame Cathedral is feared destroyed
+The entire wooden interior of Notre Dame Cathedral has been destroyed

 Credit: Ludovic Marin/AFP/Getty Images

-The entire wooden interior of Notre Dame Cathedral is feared destroyed
+The entire wooden interior of Notre Dame Cathedral has been lost

 A "forest" of wooden latticework inside Notre Dame Cathedral fueled the fire that consumed the iconic church.

+The medieval roof structure "has been lost," according to Monsignor Patrick Chauvet, the rector of the cathedral.

-Andre Finot, a spokesman for Notre Dame, said there's a risk "nothing will remain" from the frame.
-The cathedral's wooden frame, which primarily consists of oak, contains beams that date as far back as the first frame built for the cathedral.
-That frame features trees cut down between 1160 and 1170, forming one of the oldest parts of the structure.
+The cathedral's wooden frame, which primarily consisted of oak, contains beams that date as far back as the first frame built for the cathedral.
+That frame featured trees cut down between 1160 and 1170, forming one of the oldest parts of the structure.

 Most of the current frame dates from the year 1220, according to the church's website.
 The modern frame is the second frame, and reflects adjustments made early in the cathedral's construction process.